- Monday, March 5th, 2018 -

 Stiles didn't know what to think when it was all over.
 After her funeral, he finally told his dad about the dream he'd had the month before, but the sheriff was too drunk to really comprehend what he was being told and just ordered his son to go to bed.
 Stiles didn't bring it up again, not even when he had another nightmare a few months later.

 Stiles followed the man downstairs and joined the rest of the family in the dining room.
 Or most of the family—their only son and eldest daughter were both absent, but Stiles wasn't going to go out and search for them then.
-He would punish them for missing dinner when they got home.
+He would chide them for missing dinner when they got home.

 For a while, things progressed without incident.
 Stiles shared fond jabs with his younger brother, a man named Peter, and observed with a smile as his husband gently teased their youngest daughter about a crush she had on one of the boys in her grade.
 When dinner was over, they moved into the living room and played board games.